zpoint/Redis-Internals/Object/hyperloglog/hyperloglog.md

 # PFADD

-The **PFADD** command will use [murmurhash](https://en.wikipedia.org/wiki/MurmurHash) to generate a 64 bit value for the [sds](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/sds/sds.md) parameter, take the right most 14 bits to `index` the register among all 16384 registers, and the left 50 bits, count from right to left, take first 1's position as value `count`, and stores the value `count` to the `registers[index]`
+The **PFADD** command will use [murmurhash](https://en.wikipedia.org/wiki/MurmurHash) to generate a 64 bits value for the [sds](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/sds/sds.md) parameter, take the right most 14 bits to `index` the register among all 16384 registers, and the left 50 bits, count from right to left, take first 1's position as value `count`, and stores the value `count` to the `registers[index]`

 For example, when you call